terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

 The In-Vehicle setup is meant to simulate a Controller Area Network (CAN) system inside a linux based system.
 Inside the linux box a virtual CAN (vcan) is used to simulate the CAN bus.
 Each component connects to this CAN bus to listen or exchange messages.

+1.1 Requirements
+----------------

-This machine can be configured in two main ways:
+The In-Vehicle machine can be configured on one of the following systems:

-1. As a Ubuntu Virtual Machine
+1. Ubuntu Virtual Machine.
+Version: Ubuntu 20.04.3 live server amd64
-2. As a RaspberryPi (TODO)
+2. RaspberryPi 4.
+Version: RaspberryPi OS (old Raspbian)

+System requirements:

+* 8GB RAM memory
+* Minimum 64GB storage space
+* 4 CPU cores
+* Network Interface in Bridge mode (ONLY for Virtual Machine)
+* Increased SWAP size (ONLY for RaspberryPi's that have less then 8GB of RAM)

 If the testbed is configured for option 1, then the *CAN2UDP* service must be installed, to allow user to connect to the virtual CAN bus from exterior, withtout having direct access to the software running in the linux box.
 If option 2 is chosen, then the *CAN2UDP* service is optional, but a additional *CANGW* service must be install so that the traffic from the virtual can is forwarded to the CAN bus connected to the RaspberryPi, and vice-versa.

-1.1 Requirements
-----------------

-As mentioned, the In-Vehicle machine can be configured on one of the followings systems:

-1. Raspberry Pi 4 (recommended) with Rasbian latest version.
-Consider at least 32?? gb SD card.
-The 2GB and 4GB boards, may require additional memory to compile some libraries.
-This is why we don't recomand Raspberry Pi 3s.
-Even tho, the system can be installed and configured if a large enaugh SWAP is configured on the board.
-To increase the SWAP size of your board follow Section 1.3 first.

-2. Ubuntu 20.04 LTS virtual machine (recommended and tested).
-For Ubuntu virtual machine set a minimum 30gb storage and 5gb RAM memory.
-Be sure besides this, to set at least 2-4 cores to the virtual machine to speedup the compilation process for several libraries.
-As for networking, configure the virtual machine network interface to run Bridge mode.

 1.2 Instalation
 ---------------